HITHELPINSURANCETRUST/hitc-wallet-electron/README.md

 WalletShell relies on `HIT-service` to manage wallet container &amp; rpc communication.

-Release installer & packaged archives includes a ready to use `turtle-service` binary, which is unmodified copy TurtleCoin release archive.
+Release installer & packaged archives includes a ready to use `HIT-service` binary, which is unmodified copy TurtleCoin release archive.

-On first launch, WalletShell will try to detect location/path of bundled `turtle-service` binary, but if autodetection failed, you can manually set path to the `HIT-service` binary on the Settings screen.
+On first launch, WalletShell will try to detect location/path of bundled `HIT-service` binary, but if autodetection failed, you can manually set path to the `HIT-service` binary on the Settings screen.

 If you don't trust the bundled `HIT-service` file, you can compare the checksum (sha256sum) against one from the official release, or simply download and use the binary from official HITC release, which is available here: https://github.com/HITHELPINSURANCETRUST/HIT/releases.
 Then,  make sure to update your `HIT-service` path setting.